grab/engineering-blog/_posts/2019-03-05-structured-logging.md

 ### Support for Multiple Writes with Different Formats

 As part of extending the library's functionality, we needed enough configurability to be able to send different logs to different places at different settings.
 For example, sending FATAL logs to Slack asynchronously in some readable format, while sending all the usual logs to our Elastic stack backend.
-This library includes support for chaining such "cores" to any arbitrary degree possible - making sure that this logger can be used in such highly specialized cases as well.
+This library includes support for chaining such "cores" to any arbitrary degree possible - making sure that this logger can be used in such highly specialised cases as well.

 ### Production-like Logging Environment in Development

 Developers have been seeing console logs since the dawn of time, however having structured JSON logs which are only meant for production logs and are more searchable provides more power.
-To leverage this power in development better and allow developers to directly see their logs in Kibana, we provide a dockerized version of Kibana which can be spun up locally to accept structured logs.
+To leverage this power in development better and allow developers to directly see their logs in Kibana, we provide a dockerised version of Kibana which can be spun up locally to accept structured logs.
 This allows developers to directly use the structured logs and see their logs in Kibana - just like production!

 Having this library enabled us to do logging in a much better way.
 The most noticeable impact was that our simple access logs can now be queried better - with more filters and conditions.